Developing local skills to prevent, resolve and transform violent conflict.

 We design and implement multi-year programs that amplify local voices, transform conflict and build skills for a peaceful society.

-After intensive review to attain approval, MBBI undertakes capacity- building projects and advocacy projects:
+After an intensive review to attain approval, MBBI undertakes capacity- building projects and advocacy projects:

 What We Do